kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 Kora's explicit architecture reduces that hidden state.

-## Documentation and Framework Architecture Are Converging
+## Documentation and Framework Architecture Are Converging { #converging-architecture }

 This is one of the most interesting consequences.